 Endovascular aneurysm repair (EVAR)

-EVAR is a minimally invasive procedure to repair abdominal aortic aneurysms, is an alternative to having major open surgery.
+EVAR is a minimally invasive procedure to repair abdominal aortic aneurysms; it is an alternative to having major open surgery.
 This standard procedure is typically effective for most patients.
 There are variations on the EVAR procedure based on the location of the aneurysm.

 - Thoracic aortic endovascular repair (TEVAR): Treatment for aortic aneurysms of the chest.